scholarslab/CodeLab/chapter05/types_cheatsheet.md

 ## Lists

-A [Python list](https://docs.python.org/3.6/tutorial/datastructures.html) is an unordered, untyped collection of any values.
+A [Python list](https://docs.python.org/3/tutorial/datastructures.html) is an ordered, untyped collection of any values.
 The example below is storing strings, an integer, and even another list inside a list.

 ```python
 junk = list()